Once your business is registered with CITB, you must complete and send an annual Levy Return regardless of the amount you have paid to your employees.

 2. By post

 Complete the Levy Return we send you and return it to the address on the form within 30 days of receiving it.
-You would usually receive your annual Levy Return in Spring, however your 2020 Levy Return was postponed due to the impact of the COVID-19 pandemic and will be sent at the end of September 2020.
+Annual Levy Return dispatch is usually in Spring, however your 2020 Levy Return was postponed due to the impact of the COVID-19 pandemic and sent in September 2020.
+2021 Levy Return dispatch has returned to Spring 2021.

 Deadlines for sending your Levy Return